ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 For example, a number of parameters/claims are already used to transport information that acts de facto as identifier of token series, in the PSK mode of the DTLS profile {{RFC9202}}, in the OSCORE profile {{RFC9203}}, and in the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}}.

+## updated_rights {#sec-updated_rights}

+This section defines the additional "updated_rights" parameter.
+The parameter can be used in a POST request sent by the AS to the authz-info endpoint, when the AS uploads an access token to the RS per the SDC workflow defined in {{sec-workflow}}.
+The "updated_rights" parameter MUST NOT be included in the POST request to the authz-info endpoint sent by C per the original workflow defined in {{RFC9200}}.

+In the POST request from the AS, the "updated_rights" parameter is REQUIRED if the uploaded access token is not the first one of a new token series, i.e., if the AS has issued the access token for dynamically updating the access rights of C. Otherwise, the "updated_rights" parameter MUST NOT be present.

+When including the "updated_rights" parameter, the POST request MUST have Content-Format "application/ace+cbor" and its payload MUST be formatted as a CBOR map.
+In particular, the CBOR map MUST include the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5), together with the "access_token" parameter specifying the access token.

+Note that this request deviates from the POST request defined in {{RFC9200}}, although such a deviation can occur in some profiles of ACE (e.g., see {{Section 4.1 of RFC9203}}) or in application profiles of {{RFC9594}}.

+When the RS receives a protected POST request to the authz-info endpoint from the AS and the request conveys the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5), the RS is ensured that the access token conveyed in the request is not the first one of a new token series.

+In case the request conveys the "updated_rights" parameter and any of the following conditions applies, the RS MUST reject the request and MUST reply with an error response that has a response code equivalent to the CoAP code 4.00 (Bad Request):

+* The request is not protected or it is not originated by the AS.

+* The parameter does not encode the CBOR simple value `true` (0xf5).

+When the RS receives a protected POST request to the authz-info endpoint from the AS and the request does not convey the "updated_rights" parameter, the RS is ensured that the access token conveyed in the request is the first one of a new token series.

+The processing of the POST request from the AS is defined in {{sec-as-token-upload}}.

 # Updated "ace_profile" Parameter # {#sec-updated-ace-profile-parameter}

 This section extends the semantics of the "ace_profile" parameter defined in {{RFC9200}} for the OAuth 2.0 token endpoint at the authorization server.